nathanhwyoung/zip-code_angular/README.md

 ## Technologies Used

 _This project makes use of:
-Angular, Javascript, HTML, CSS and Bootstrap._
+Angular 1, Javascript, HTML, CSS and Bootstrap, and Firebase_

 ### Legal